 Exceptions to the CGT rates

-Although the rates of CGT were generally reduced to 10% and 20% from 6 April 2016 the previous 18% and 28% rates continue to apply for carried interest and for chargeable gains on residential property that does not qualify for private residence relief.
-In addition, the 28% rate still applies for ATED related chargeable gains accruing to any person (principally companies).
+The rates of CGT are generally 10% and 20%.
+However 18% and 28% rates apply for carried interest and for chargeable gains on residential property that does not qualify for private residence relief.

 Other more complex areas

 Capital gains can arise in many other situations.
 Some of these, such as gains on Enterprise Investment Scheme and Venture Capital Trust shares, and deferred gains on share for share or share for loan note exchanges, can be complex.
 Please talk to us before making any decisions.